-If the source and target pages are both ASP.NET Web pages and in the same Web application, you can read the values of controls on the source page while in the target page.
+If the source page and target page are both ASP.NET Web Forms pages in the same Web application, and if you transfer execution from the source page to the target page on the server by using the Transfer method, you can read the values of controls on the source page while in the target page.
 You might use this strategy if the source page does not expose public properties containing the information you need.

 To get the values of controls from the source page in the same application

 The following code example gets the value of the source page's TextBox1 control and displays it in the control named Label1:

 If Not Page.PreviousPage Is Nothing Then Dim SourceTextBox As TextBox SourceTextBox = CType(PreviousPage.FindControl("TextBox1"), _ TextBox) If Not SourceTextBox Is Nothing Then Label1.Text = SourceTextBox.Text End If End If

 The FindControl method finds controls in the current naming container.
 If the control you are looking for is inside another control, you must first get a reference to the container, and then search the container to find the control that you want.
 A typical example of this situation is when the previous page is a master page and the control that you want to find is inside a ContentPlaceHolder control.
 The following example is similar to the previous one except that it assumes that TextBox1 is located in a ContentPlaceHolder control that is named ContentPlaceHolder1:

 If Not Page.PreviousPage Is Nothing Then Dim placeHolder As Control = PreviousPage.Controls(0).FindControl("ContentPlaceHolder1") Dim SourceTextBox As TextBox = CType(placeHolder.FindControl("TextBox1"), TextBox) If Not SourceTextBox Is Nothing Then Label1.Text = SourceTextBox.Text End If End If